Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Introduction

 \section{Introduction}

-Silicon nitride based integral photonics has become one of the key areas for application systems in the telecom range due to combination of wide spectral transparency~\cite{munoz_silicon_2017,buzaverov_silicon_2024}, CMOS-compatibility~\cite{moss_new_2013, romero-garcia_silicon_2013} and potentional low propagation losses~\cite{Bauters2011SiN,el_dirani_ultralow-loss_2019,liu_high-yield_2021,pfeiffer_ultra-smooth_2018}.
-However, optimal waveguide geometry (in particular, the degree of mode localization) it is determined by the trade-offs between losses, nonlinearity, thermostability, bending radius, and fiber interface requirements.
+Silicon-nitride-based integral photonics has become one of the key areas for application systems in the telecom range due to the combination of wide spectral transparency~\cite{munoz_silicon_2017,buzaverov_silicon_2024}, CMOS-compatibility~\cite{moss_new_2013, romero-garcia_silicon_2013} and potentially low propagation losses~\cite{Bauters2011SiN,el_dirani_ultralow-loss_2019,liu_high-yield_2021,pfeiffer_ultra-smooth_2018}.
+However, optimal waveguide geometry (in particular, the degree of mode localization) is determined by the trade-offs between losses, nonlinearity, thermal stability, bending radius, and fiber interface requirements.
 In this work, we focus on low-confinement SiN$_x$-waveguides, which are often implemented through an ultra-thin core and/or a large effective mode area.

-The primary engineering advantage of low-confinement geometries is the reduced losses due to sidewall roughness and fabrication fluctuations: a smaller fraction of the field is concentrated at the core-cladding interface, which weakens scattering on microscopic defects and facilitates achieving of ultra low losses under the same lithography and etching constraints.
-Early demonstrations of low-loss silicone nitride waveguides relied precisely on field delocalization and geometry optimization to minimize scattering, achieving loss levels on the order of several dB/m or below in the telecom window~\cite{Tien2010,Bauters2011SiN}.
+The primary engineering advantage of low-confinement geometries is the reduced losses due to sidewall roughness and fabrication fluctuations: a smaller fraction of the field is concentrated at the core-cladding interface, which weakens scattering on microscopic defects and facilitates the achievement of ultralow losses under the same lithography and etching constraints.
+Early demonstrations of low-loss silicon nitride waveguides relied precisely on field delocalization and geometry optimization to minimize scattering, achieving loss levels on the order of several dB/m or below in the telecom window~\cite{Tien2010,Bauters2011SiN}.
 The second practical advantage is the larger effective mode area and, consequently, lower optical intensity at the same power, which increases the maximum power and reduces the impact of Kerr nonlinearity which is important for delay lines, high dynamic range filters, and external laser resonators~\cite{Tien2010}.
 The third advantage is improved fiber coupling: a mode size close to that of the fiber enables reduced input/output losses and simplifies passive packaging, which is critical for application-specific circuits.
 Finally, low-confinement waveguides are often preferable for applications where key metrics are phase noise/intensity noise (via high-Q resonators and long delay lines) and scaling stability, including coherent telecom systems and microwave photonics~\cite{Roeloffzen2013,Xiang2021}.

 Weak confinement increases the minimal bend radii (often to the centimeter scale), thereby increasing chip area and element footprint.
 Additionally, it reduces the flexibility of dispersion engineering and integration density compared to high-confinement platforms, where smaller bends are achievable at the cost of stricter requirements for roughness and width/height variations.